HuttleyLab/DiverseSeq/paper/paper.md

 If DNA sequences are homologous, then `divergent` should select sets of sequences for which their minimum genetic distance is near the upper tail of the distribution of this measure from a sampling of combinations of the same (or different size).

-The column labelled "P-value<0.1" identifies how many of `num` genes for which the divergent set species gave a p-value ≤0.1 (this value was arbitrarily chosen).
-The distribution for each gene was obtained be taking of the mean of 1000 randomly chosen (without replacement) combinations of species.
+The column labelled "P-value<0.05" identifies how many of `num` genes for which the divergent set species gave a p-value $\le 0.5$ (this value was arbitrarily chosen).
+The distribution for each gene was obtained by taking of the mean of 1000 randomly chosen (without replacement) combinations of species.

 The relationship between the statistic chosen, k and whether a post-process pruning was done all had an effect.
 For this data set, the combination `mean_delta_jsd`, `max_set=False` and `k=4` produced the largest relationship with genetic distance.